 A return to form on the back of Cura Italia Decree

-The Italian leasing industry may have initially had a very mixed response to the Covid-19 pandemic, but government support has since created a firewall for SMEs and leasing companies.
-Che Golden reports
+Italy's leasing industry may have initially had a very mixed response to the Covid-19 pandemic, but government support has since created a firewall for SMEs and leasing companies.
+Che Golden reports.

-De Pastre said that in the first four months 2021 the leasing activity in Italy has got back to the net-book value figures before Covid crisis.
+De Pastre said that in the first four months 2021, Italy's leasing activity got back to the net-book value figures before Covid crisis.
 This is due to the rebound of the Italian economy following a drop in GDP in 2020 of 8.8 per cent.
 The experts’ expectations for 2021 is 5 per cent growth and for 2022, 4 per cent growth.

 According to year-to-date April 2021 figures by Assilea (the Italian leasing association), the global leasing market increased by 49 per cent versus last year, with the financial lease for equipment portion up by 50 per cent.

 According to BNP Paribas figures, in 2020 the total market loss was 18 per cent in volumes (€22.9bn) compared to 2019 and the number of leasing contracts signed decreased by 23 per cent (537,000).
 This is mainly due to the drop in investments in general, as the leasing penetration rate has been quite stable between 2019 and 2020: private investments – real estate and assets investments excluded – dropped from €151bn in 2019 to €128bn in 2020 whereas leasing’s penetration rate on those investments decreased by 0.6 per cent, standing at almost 18 per cent.